Matthew-dw/portfolio-v2/README.md

 # My Portfolio Website
-Check it out at matthewwilliams.ca
+Check it out at www.matthewwilliams.ca